Vmalik1995/Vmalik1995/README.md

 - 💬 Ask me about Data Analysis and Visualization, Data Science and Machine Learning Algorithms
 - 📫 How to reach me: ping me at +917906449284
 - ⚡ Fun fact: Never want to code , yet I am.
+# Skills

+* Data Analysis and Visualization using numpy, plotly, seaborn.
+* Data Cleaning and preprocessing using Pandas.
+* Machine Learning using sci-kit learn.
+* Regression techniques
+* Dashboards using Excel and Tableau.
+* Data Query using SQL.

 # Projects
 ## 1.Web Scraping Amazon's top selling books and storing information into csv files.